-Following the Coastline along the well-marked England Coast Walk you will pass through National Nature Reserves see stunning views, and sites of historical interest.
+Following the Coastline along the well-marked England Coast Walk you will pass through National Nature Reserves see stunning views, and sites of historical interest from the Roman era to WW2.
 You will gain an appreciation of the changing coastline of Kent over the centuries.
-The England Coast Walk holiday starts from Lydd in the west, continuing up on to the White Cliffs of Dover and fi to the harbour town of Ramsgate in East Kent, and can be completed in one or two sections.
-There are plenty of places to stop for refreshments on the walk.
-Walking distances – Kent Coast Path – 7 to 12.5 miles per day (additional night can be arranged at Folkestone for those preferring a shorter distance) Easy to moderate.
+The England Coast Walk holiday starts in the historic town of Rye in the west, and takes in Kent's Heritage Coast (awarded 4th place in Lonely Planet's international travel destinations for 2022).
+The walk can be completed in one or two sections.
+There are plenty of places to stop for refreshments on the way.
+Walking distances – Kent Coast Path – 7 to 14 miles per day. (additional stops can be built in).
+Easy to moderate.

 5 to 8